Knights of Columbus: Recent history

 As the Order and its charitable works grew, so did its prominence within the Church.
 Pope John Paul I's first audience with a layman was with Supreme Knight Virgil Dechant, and Pope John Paul II met with Supreme Knight Dechant three days after his installation.
 During the pope's 1979 visit to the United States, the Supreme Officers and Board were the only lay organization to receive an audience.
+Pope Leo XIV met in person with Supreme Knight Patrick E. Kelly at the Vatican in October 2025, and delivered an address to the organization's 2025 annual gathering.

 Richard Nixon addressed the Supreme Convention in 1971.
 Ronald Reagan spoke in 1982 and 1986 and George W. Bush spoke in 2004.
 George H. W. Bush spoke as US vice president in 1984 and then again as president in 1992.
 Bill Clinton sent a videotaped message to the 111th Supreme Convention saying the Order's "contributions to the Catholic Church and to your communities merit our applause."

 Church historian Massimo Faggioli believes the scope of the Knights' philanthropy can "create influence through money, especially in important places like Rome or Washington, D.C."